Ammar Abdulhamid

 Ammar Abdulhamid (عمار عبد الحميد; born 30 May 1966) is a Syrian-born author, human rights activist, political dissident, co-founder and president of the Tharwa Foundation.
-Ammar was featured in the Arabic version of Newsweek Magazine as one of 43 people making a difference in the Arab world in May 2005.
+Ammar was featured in the Arabic version of Newsweek magazine as one of 43 people making a difference in the Arab world in May 2005.

 Career

 Early life

 Abdulhamid was born on 30 May 1966, to Syrian actress Muna Wassef and the late Syrian filmmaker Muhammad Shahin in Damascus, Syria.

 By mid-1987, Ammar embraced the religion of his father, Islam and was a committed Sunni Muslim.
 He told he had the intention of flying to Afghanistan via Pakistan to join the Mujahideen and fight in the Soviet–Afghan War but decided against it once he found out that after the Soviet withdrawal, the Mujahideen were fighting each other.

 He spent approximately eight years in the United States (1986–1994), studying astronomy and history.
-He graduated from the University of Wisconsin–Stevens Point in 1992 with a bachelor of science in history.
+He graduated from the University of Wisconsin–Stevens Point in 1992 with a Bachelor of Science in history.
 He returned to Damascus in September 1994.

-Ammar briefly taught social studies at the Pakistan International School of Damascus (PISOD) then located in Mazzeh, Damascus, between 1995–1997.
+Ammar briefly taught social studies at the Pakistan International School of Damascus (PISOD) then located in Mazzeh, Damascus, between 1995 and 1997.

 He married author and human-rights activist Khawla Yusuf.

 Adbulhamid and Yusuf fled Damascus in September 2005, after calling for the overthrow of the Assad government.
-They currently live in Washington, D.C.,with their two children Oula (1986) and Mouhanad (1990) awaiting political asylum in the United States.
+They currently live in Washington, D.C., with their two children Oula (1986) and Mouhanad (1990) awaiting political asylum in the United States.
 Oula works at the Washington Institute for Near East Policy and writes regularly.
 Mouhanad has recently joined the International Medical Corps team.